Technology / Networking

 When we configure an IP address for a new Cisco router, we need to verify the current state of the interfaces of that router.
 After we confirm the state of those interfaces, we need to select an interface in the console before configuring an IP address.
 This process is easy.

-Running the ‘show IP interface brief’ command in the console of a Cisco router will list each interface and the designation for those interfaces.
+Running the ‘show IP interface brief’ command in the console of a Cisco router will list each interface and its designation.
 Pay attention to those interfaces.
-Also, make sure to match the interface in the console with the physical interface on the Cisco router.
+Also, make sure to match the console interface with the Cisco router's physical interface.
 That way, you don’t plug the ethernet cable into the wrong port.

 To select an interface in the console, first enter the global configuration mode in the router.
 Then, use the ‘configure terminal’ command in the console to enter configuration mode.

-After switching to the configuration mode in the router, use the ‘interface’ command followed by the interface itself to select that interface.
-You can also add a question mark after the ‘interface’ command instead of the interface designation for additional help.
+After switching to the router's configuration mode, use the ‘interface’ command followed by the interface name to select it.
+For additional help, you can also add a question mark after the ‘interface’ command instead of the interface designation.

 Interface g0/0

 In the example above, we used interface g0/0.
-That means we selected the first interface that is a gigabit ethernet port on our router.
+That means we selected the first interface, which is a gigabit ethernet port on our router.
 The interfaces in your Cisco router may be labeled differently depending on the device you are configuring.

 How to Assign an IP Address to a Cisco Router

-Before we can assign an IP address to a Cisco router, we need to complete a couple of steps.
+Before assigning an IP address to a Cisco router, we must complete a couple of steps.
 First, we need to run the ‘show IP interface brief’ command.
 This will list each interface in the router as well as their status.
 Then, we need to enter global configuration mode with the ‘configure terminal’ command and select an interface using the ‘interface’ command in the console of that router.
-The ‘interface’ command must be followed by the interface designation.
-Once we have our interface selected, we can assign an IP address to it.
+The interface designation must follow the ‘interface’ command.
+Once we have selected our interface, we can assign it an IP address.

 Assigning an IP address to an interface in a Cisco router is as simple as using the ‘IP address’ command.
 That command must be followed by the IP address for that interface port as well as its subnet.

-Entering that command will not produce any confirmation messages unless there was an error.
+Entering that command will only produce confirmation messages if there is an error.
 In this case, no news is good news.

 After assigning the IP address to an interface in a Cisco router, run the ‘show IP interface brief’ command again.
 When that command displays information about each interface in the router, you should see the IP address assigned to your chosen interface under the IP address column.
 If you do not, try repeating the process.